mattjcowan/servicestack-nuxt-example/README.md

 # Simple demo of using ServiceStack and Nuxt.js together

-Modeled after https://github.com/nuxt/example-auth0, with a few additions (separation of backend from frontend, static/ssr page example, http proxy, role-based visibility and functionality ...)
+Modeled after <https://github.com/nuxt/example-auth0>, with a few additions (separation of backend from frontend, http proxy in dev mode, role-based visibility and functionality ...)

-Works in both SSR and static mode, with and without proxy.

 ## In this demo